dimitargnikolov/book-project/README.md

 ### Extracting the Characters from a Book

 Coming up with a list of all characters in a book would be a daunting task even for a book you are familiar with.
 Fortunately, we can automate this process using a technique called [named-entity recognition]().
 This technique uses knowledge about a language's grammar combined with statistical properties of text to assign entities in the text to pre-defined groups such as persons, organizations, locations and so on.
-The current state-of-the-art in named-entity recognition is not perfect, but it's pretty good and you will use it to extract a list of characters in *Alice in Wonderland*.
+The current state-of-the-art in named-entity recognition is not perfect, but it's pretty good and you will use it to extract a list of characters in *Les Miserables*.

 Named-entity recognition is a common task in natural language processing applications and algorithms for it have been implemented in many languages.
 We will use Python's `nltk` library to extract a list of person-entities from the book.
 However, even using these libraries can be a little tricky and beyong the scope of this project, so we have written some code that makes working with book text simple.
 The code is located in the `lib.py` file that came with th e project.
 You do not need to understand how the code in this file works, only how to use it.
 For example, loading the book and extracting the characters is simple.